diffblue/cbmc/doc/architectural/compilation-and-development.md

 makefile is expecting to find binaries like `cbmc` and `jbmc` in the source folders.

-\subsubsection compilation-and-development-subsubsection-running-regression-tests-with-ctest Running regression tests with `ctest`
+\subsubsection compilation-and-development-subsubsection-running-regression-tests-with-ctest Running regression tests with CTest

 If you have compiled using CMake then you can run the regression tests (and the unit tests) using CTest.